incandescentxxc/ai-hackathon-judge/README.md

 # AI-Judge

 A tool for automating the judging process for Devpost hackathon submissions.
+Created with the collaboration of @Cursor.

 ## Overview